 Private support from individuals and organizations is essential to UW Bioengineering’s success.
 Federal funding and tuition revenue helps but often more is necessary to support our world-class research and education programs.
 Endowed scholarships, fellowship, professorships and chairs, as well as flexible unrestricted gifts can translate into tangible opportunities and benefits for our faculty and students.

 Why give to UW Bioengineering?

 Private gifts support our faculty, student and research endeavors which will enable us to invent the future of medicine for years to come.
-Watch this video to learn how private support helped Suzie Pun, the Robert J. Rushmer Associate Professor of Bioengineering, start a collaborative research project quickly.
+Watch this video to learn how private support helped Suzie Pun, the Robert F. Rushmer Professor of Bioengineering, start a collaborative research project quickly.

 Department priorities needing your support

 Our most important need is for graduate student support.
 UW Bioengineering is committed to recruiting the brightest students by offering a competitive package to fund their first full academic year.
 Your gift will help enhance our ability to attract the best candidates into our program.